Luxury Hospitality Daily News

 Nicolas Caupain is to open a much-anticipated property in Dubai.
 At the age of 36, he will become F&B Director of The Lana, the latest addition to the Dorchester Collection

-Category: Middle East - United Arab Emirates - Industry economy - Hotel projects - Interviews
+Category: Middle East - United Arab Emirates - Industry economy - Interviews and portraits - Hotel projects - Interviews

 Interview made by Vanessa Guerrier-Buisine on 2023-12-18